earai/openstreetview-api-exercise/README.md

 Create a REST API that has endpoints for different types of data (roads, POIs, etc.) from OpenStreetMap (OSM), caches the fetched data in a database, and returns properly formatted geojson to the user.
 Queries should check the cached data first before reaching out to OSM.
 If data exists for part of a submitted AOI, only fetch the missing data and ensure complete data capture for the AOI.
 The endpoints should take as input an Area of Interest (Polygon) in geojson format.

 ## Response:
 A REST API using the FastAPI framework and PostGIS database is implemented.
-Two exemplar endpoints are implemented, one for roads and one for amenities.
+Two exemplar endpoints are provided, one for roads and one for amenities.
 Both take a geojson polygon as input.

 ### Limitations/To Dos: